AlexisVisco/Debug/README.md

 ## Environment Variables

-When running through Node.js, you can set a few environment variables that will change the behavior of the debug logging:
+You can set a few environment variables that will change the behavior of the debug logging:

 | Name      | Purpose                                         |
 |-----------|-------------------------------------------------|